Home » GI Bill » Colorado Springs BAH Rates 2026, Housing, Education, & Cost of Living

 Employment Opportunities

-According the Colorado Springs Chamber & EDC, five industries dominate the Colorado Springs employment landscape.
+According the Colorado Springs Chamber & EDC, 5 industries dominate the Colorado Springs employment landscape.
 These include:

 • Aerospace & Defense